laboshinl/openstack/README.md

 ## centos_cloud::firewall

 The recipe defines openstack-related firewalld services.
 It also adds external and internal interfaces to 'public' and 'internal' zones rescectively.

+## centos_cloud::selinux

+The recipe disables selinux.
+It disables selinux in config and executes 'setenforce 0'.

 # Resources